driveralex/AC562/CR.md

 \right.
 $$

-To solve this model we have used the following code inspired by the http://rstudio-pubs-static.s3.amazonaws.com/6852_c59c5a2e8ea3456abbeb017185de603e.html
+To solve this model, we have used the following code inspired by `http://rstudio-pubs-static.s3.amazonaws.com/6852_c59c5a2e8ea3456abbeb017185de603e.html`

 ```r
 ## Load deSolve package